masesgroup/KNet/src/documentation/articles/commandlineswitch.md

 ---
-title: Command-line switches of .NET suite for Apache Kafka
+title: Command-line switches of .NET suite for Apache Kafka™
-_description: Describes the command-line switches of .NET suite for Apache Kafka
+_description: Describes the command-line switches of .NET suite for Apache Kafka™
 ---

 # KNet: Command line switches available